Where are the Cairngorms?

 When referring to the “Cairngorms” most people mean the Cairngorms National Park.
 It’s more than twice the size of the Lake District and stretches from Aviemore in the north to the Angus Glens in the south, and from Dalwhinnie in the west to Ballater and Royal Deeside in the east.

-The best time to visit depends on what you want to see and do on your Outer Hebrides holiday.
+The best time to visit depends on what you want to see and do on your Cairngorms holiday.

 If seeing the Northern Lights (aurora borealis) is your priority, winter is the best time to go.
 You will have more hours of darkness to enjoy the star-filled skies and, if you’re lucky, the lights.